 Here’s a small list of tasks you could assign the MK802 that it would be perfect for.
 There are others, I’m sure, but this will get you started.

 File Server: Hook an MK802 up to an external hard drive and put it in a corner, out of the way.
 For this, once the device is set up, you really don’t even need a TV to be hooked up to it.
-The MK802 has a wireless connection which could easily share files throughout your home.
-Total cost would be under $100 for the MK802 Android mini PC and a 500GB hard drive.
+The MK802 has a wireless connection that can easily share files throughout your home.
+The total cost would be under $100 for the MK802 Android mini PC and a 500GB hard drive.

 Game Emulator: We’ve already touched on gaming on an Android PC in our article here.
 The flexibility of the MK802 makes it the cheapest way possible to get your classic game on.